The Science of Baking Martin’s Famous Potato Rolls and Bread

 A potato roll is a Pennsylvania Dutch tradition that replaces a portion of wheat flour with potato flour, which gives it a soft and sweeter taste and texture than normal white rolls.
 Potato flour is made from potatoes that are dehydrated and milled into granules or flakes.

 Are all of Martin’s products made with potato flour?

 Martin’s uses potato flour (in addition to wheat flour) in all but three of our products.
 Big Marty’s Rolls, Hoagie Rolls, and Old-Fashioned Real Butter Bread do not contain any potato flour, but still contain our other high-quality, non-GMO ingredients.

 All of our other products, including the popular Sandwich Potato Rolls (burger buns) and Long Potato Rolls (hotdog buns), are made with potato flour and high protein, unbleached, enriched wheat flour.

-Included in our products that contain potato flour are Martin’s two whole wheat products: 100% Whole Wheat Potato Bread and 100% Whole Wheat 12-Sliced Potato Rolls.
-These are both made with 100% stone-ground whole wheat flour in addition to the potato flour.
+Included in our list of products that contain potato flour is Martin’s whole wheat product: 100% Whole Wheat Potato Bread.
+This is made with 100% stone-ground whole wheat flour in addition to the potato flour.